ja11sop/cuppa/README.md

     Test + '.cpp'
 ]

-env.AppendUnique( STATICLIBS = [
+env.AppendUnique( STATICLIBS =
-    env.BoostStaticLibrary( 'system' ),
-    env.BoostStaticLibrary( 'log' ),
-    env.BoostStaticLibrary( 'thread' ),
-    env.BoostStaticLibrary( 'timer' ),
-    env.BoostStaticLibrary( 'chrono' ),
+    env.BoostStaticLibs( [
+        'system',
+        'log',
+        'thread',
+        'timer',
+        'chrono',
-    env.BoostStaticLibrary( 'filesystem' ),
+        'filesystem'
     ] )
+)

 env.BuildTest( Test, Sources )
 ```

-The `BoostStaticLibrary()` method ensures that the library is built in the correct build variant as required.
-If you preferred to use dynamic linking then that can also be achieved using `BoostSharedLibrary()`.
+The `BoostStaticLibs()` method ensures that the library is built in the correct build variant as required.
+If you preferred to use dynamic linking then that can also be achieved using `BoostSharedLibs()`.

 The point is the complexities of using [boost](http://www.boost.org/) as a dependency are encapsulated and managed separately from the scontruct and sconscript files allowing developers to focus on intent not method.